 His connections from teaching guitar helped him build out a network of music teachers who teach lessons out of his shop – as the store has grown, he has also found alternate streams of income to help bring in revenue during the slow seasons.

-Learn more about how Roger has strategically grown Alexandria Music Company over the years and used financing to fuel some of that growth.
+Learn more about how Roger has strategically grown Alexandria Music Company over the years and used business loans to fuel some of that growth.

 On Diversifying the Business

 As you might guess with an instrument store, sales can be somewhat uneven – as Roger says, “Some days it’s a French horn and a clarinet and string instruments, so it can be a crapshoot.”
 This can make it difficult for them to manage inventory and count on steady revenue.

 To smooth out their cash flow a bit, Roger built in lessons as a key part of the business from the beginning.
 As a former guitar teacher himself, Roger was able to tap into a network of other music teachers that he knew and built a robust lesson program out of his store.
 The lessons gave the business a regular, steady source of income to depend on, and often helped spur instrument sales.

 As the business continued to grow, he also discovered that it was surprisingly seasonal.
 The start of each school year tends to be very busy, as school-age children come in for instrument rentals, while each summer tends to be very quiet as people skip lessons for vacations.